attcs/Octree/README.md

 * Call `CollisionDetection()` member function for two bounding box trees overlap examination.
 * Call `VisitNodes()` to traverse the tree from up to down (breadth-first search) with user-defined `selector()` and `procedure()`.
 * Call `GetNearestNeighbors()` for kNN search in point based tree. https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm
-* Call `RayIntersectedFirst()` or `RayIntersectedAll()` to get intersected bounding boxes by a ray
+* Call `RayIntersectedFirst()` or `RayIntersectedAll()` to get intersected bounding boxes in order by a ray
+* Use `AdaptorBasicsConcept` or `AdaptorConcept` to adapt the actual geometric system.

 ## Notes
 * Header only implementation.
-* Point and Bounding box based solution was distinguished.
+* Point and Bounding box-based solution was distinguished.
-* Bounding box based solution stores item id in the parent node if it is not fit into any child node.
+* Bounding box-based solution stores item id in the parent node if it is not fit into any child node.
 * Edit functions are available but not recommended to majorly build the tree.
 * If less element is collected in a node than the max element then the child node won't be created.
-* Basic point and bounding box objects are available, but adaptors can be used to attach into an already developed system.
+* Basic point and bounding box objects are available.
-* The underlying container is a hash-table (`std::unordered_map`), which only stores the id-s and the bounding box of the child nodes.
+* The underlying container is a hash-table (`std::unordered_map`) under 16D, which only stores the id-s and the bounding box of the child nodes.
 * Original geometry data is not stored, so any search function needs them as an input.
 * It supports `std::execution` policies (e.g.: `std::execution::parallel_unsequenced_policy`) which can be effectively used to parallelize the creation process.
 (Template argument of the `Create()` functions)
-* Higher dimensional (max.
-63) tree definition is available for more advanced problems.
 * Unit tests are attached.
 (Microsoft Unit Testing Framework for C++)
 * Tested compilers: MSVC 2019, Clang 12.0.0

-## Major aliases in NTree
+## Major aliases in OrthoTree
 ```C++
   // Default geometrical base elements
   using Point2D = NTree::PointND<2>;